phorton1/Arduino-teensyExpression/readme.md

 That's it!

-Time for an initial rude, crude, commit.

 Thanks for checking this out!

-July 2020 - Patrick
+Updated October 2020 - Patrick